-Barbershop is a four-part a cappella singing style that originated in the United States -- especially African-American communities -- of the late 19th century.
-The term “barbershop” is thought to come from the fact that barbershops at that time had long served in England and the U.S. as gathering places for men, as well as places for making music, both instrumental and vocal.
-This was particularly true for African-American men in the late 1800s and early 1900s.
+Barbershop is a four-part a cappella singing style that originated among African-Americans in the United States of the mid- to late 19th century and, like other African-American musical traditions, later was embraced and further developed more widely.
+The term “barbershop” is thought to come from the fact that barbershops at that time had long served in England and the U.S. as gathering places for men and places for making music, both instrumental and vocal.

 Pick up four colored boys or young men anywhere and chances are 90 out of 100 that you have a quartet.
 Let one of them find the melody and the others will naturally find the parts.
 Indeed, it may be said that all male Negro youth of the United States is divided into quartets … .